Meet India's only accordionist from Bengaluru- MB Prakash!

 His expert tuning and soulful tone have surprised and delighted listeners and seasoned musicians over the years.
-Meet MB Prakash from Bengaluru, who is India's only accordion tuner and composer!
+Meet MB Prakash from Bengaluru, who is India's one of the very few accordionists!
 He is a self-taught man and his sheer dedication and hard work has made him everyone's delight.
 Every evening he plays his European music and with his soothing music he has made the Bengaluru hotel a guest friendly hotel from the past 15 years.

 Not many people can understand the versatility of accordions.
 An accordion is a reed instrument with tremendous tonal and dynamic ranges.
 Reed is a metal piece fixed at one end and another end is free so it vibrates when air moves in.
 Prakash can play polkas, tangos, waltzes and other styles of music from different countries be it European, Russian, American or Chinese.